voloved/pokeemerald_fork/README.md

  ![Example](https://i.imgur.com/KSMvc0h.png)

 ## Not Yet Versioned
+ - Entering the Konami Code at the Main Menu Screen Allows for the Debug Menu in the Start Menu.
  - Truck That Player Comes To Hometown In Is Now A UHaul.
  - Added 'Add All HMs' To Debug Menu.